-This post features a list of 19 so-called health foods that aren’t even healthy.
+This post features a list of 19 healthy foods that are bad for you.
 This post contains affiliate links.
 Please read my disclosures.

-A survey by the International Food Information Council Foundation found that aboutĀ eight in 10 peopleĀ admit to being confused by conflicting information about what foods are okay to eat andĀ what foods should beĀ avoided, leaving more than half of them second guessing their own dietary choices.
-So should you eat this food or that food?
-Should you be grain-free, gluten-free, dairy-free?
-Should you eat foods that are “all natural” or “organic” and what the heck is the difference anyway? Ā
+A survey by the International Food Information Council Foundation found that eight in 10 people admit to being confused by conflicting information about what foods are okay to eat and what foods should be avoided.

 1. Dried Fruit

-Dried fruit is a deceivingly food that sounds healthy (hey, it’s fruit!), but the truth is dried fruit contains a lot of sugar.
+Dried fruit sounds like it must be healthy (hey, it’s fruit!), but the truth is that dried fruit contains excess sugar.
 The Philippine Dried Mangoes, for example, contains 32 grams of sugar per serving.
 Compare that to 39 grams of sugar in a can of Coke.

-If you want to enjoy dried fruit, eat just a few pieces at a time and call it a day.
-Also look for brands with no added sugar (like Made in Nature Organic Dried Mangoes) or buy a dehydrator and dehydrate your own fruit altogether.
-Even better, eat fruit raw.
-An apple will be the better choice over a dried apple any day.
+To enjoy dried fruit, enjoy a few pieces at a time as a sweet treat.
+Remember, it’s easy to overeat.
+Also, look for brands without added sugar (Made in Nature Organic Dried Mangoes) or buy a dehydrator and dehydrate your own fruit altogether.

 2. Flavored Yogurts

-If you want to enjoy yogurt, buy unsweetened and unflavored yogurt (or yogurt with no added sugar or at least contains less than 10 grams of sugar) and then add your own flavors to the mix like a dash of honey, cinnamon and fresh fruit and nuts.
+That said, if you want to eat yogurt, buy unsweetened and unflavored yogurt (or yogurt with no added sugar or at least contains less than 10 grams of sugar) and then add your own flavors to the mix like a dash of honey, cinnamon and fresh fruit and nuts.
+(Try my Make-Your-Own Dairy-Free Yogurt Breakfast Bowls.)

 3. GoodBelly Probiotic Drinks